 - Age: Unfortunately, our tear glands deteriorate with age.
 People above the age of 50 often experience a decrease in tear production.

-- Gender: According to the Canadian Ophthalmological Society, women are at a higher risk of suffering from chronic dry eyes, especially after menopause.
+- Gender: Women are at a higher risk of suffering from chronic dry eyes, especially after menopause.

 - Preventative Measures: What is the cause of the eye problem?
 If your dry eyes are associated with an underlying disease, an eye care professional may refer you to a specialist.